 Phonics

-This year we are continuing to teach phonics through the Little Wandle letters and sounds revised scheme of work.
+We teach phonics, at Holmes Chapel Primary School, through the Little Wandle letters and sounds revised scheme of work.
 This is a government approved systematic, synthetic approach to teaching.
 Children in Reception – Year 2 will take part in daily phonics sessions and children in years 3-6 will take part in small ‘catch-up’ group sessions where appropriate.

 Our practice reading sessions run alongside the phonics teaching and books are carefully matched to each child’s phonic ability to ensure they are fully decodable.
 Children will take part in adult-led practice reads three times a week and will take home an e-book version of this book to consolidate learning.
 Children will also choose up to 4 books to take home each week to promote reading for pleasure.